lepture/mistune/docs/mathplugin.rst

 For HTML renderers, inline math markdown creates one paragraph with the mathexpr span inside.
 In AST, the inline math markdown creates an outer paragraph object with the preceeding and following text as separate "text" elements at the same level in the paragraph's children.

-Refer to the `mathblock.json` and `mathspan.json` in `tests/fixtures/` to see nunaces for how mathblocks and mathspans may render in different markdown configurations.
+Refer to the `mathblock.json` and `mathspan.json` in `tests/fixtures/json` to see nunaces for how mathblocks and mathspans AST structures may render based on different markdown syntax.

 Example
 ^^^^^^^